 To the amusement, or annoyance, depending upon one’s perspective, of those around me at any given time, I tend to break into spontaneous singing from Phantom of the Opera or Les Misérables.
 The music from La bohème is often playing in the background in my house, and my Yale Shakespeare is near at hand for reference and reading.
 I’m proud to say I speak ‘movie lines’, especially from my favorite movie, The Princess Bride.
-(Mulan runs a close second for quote-worthy lines.)
 My favorite book is The Mists of Avalon by Marion Zimmer Bradley, and I always dress up for Halloween (my favorite ‘holiday’).

-I’m enjoying being a full-time writer and a spoiler of grandchildren.
+I’m enjoying being a full-time writer and a spoiler of grandchildren and a great grandson.
 My canine companions are happily underfoot, and my myriad of feline boarders ignore me until the refrigerator door opens.
 To the dismay of my family and my dogs, I am afflicted with ACD—accumulative cat disorder with no cure in sight.